 Partnerships can be between two or more people.
 Each partner will be taxed as an individual on their share of the partnership profits.
 Read how to file your tax return in our guide to income tax in South Africa.

 Gold mining and long-term insurance companies

 Companies dealing in gold mining or life insurance are taxed at a special company tax rate in South Africa.
 Gold mining companies are taxed based on a standard formula.
-Life insurance funds are taxed at rates of between 0 and 30 percent depending on the fund type.
+Life insurance funds are taxed at rates of between zero and 30% depending on the fund type.

 Non-profit and Public Benefit Organisations

 Organisations operating as not-for-profit or as a public benefit organisation are exempt from paying corporate tax in South Africa.
-More information is available in the SARS website.
+More information is available from the South African Revenue Service.